 - If a student fails to appear without a valid reason, the Office of Student Conduct may bar or cancel the student's enrollment until the student appears or responds to the summons or may proceed with the disciplinary procedures in the absence of the student.

 - The failure of the student to maintain a current address with the Registrar; to refuse to accept a registered or certified letter; or failure to read mail or email shall not be a valid reason for failure to comply with a summons letter.

 - The Conduct Officer will review the evidence, determine whether to proceed with charges, and if so, determine the sanction appropriate to the charges.
 Before proceeding with disciplinary action, the Conduct Officer will offer the student the opportunity to respond to the charges and review available evidence supporting the charges.

-- If a student elects not to dispute the alleged facts upon which the conduct violations are based and agrees to the sanctions the conduct Officer proposes, the student may execute a written waiver of the hearing procedures and waiver of any appeals under the policy.
+- In any case except in a case finding a violation of the Sexual harassment and Sexual Misconduct Policy where the accused student elects not to dispute the alleged facts upon which the conduct violations are based and agrees to the sanctions the conduct Officer proposes, the student may execute a written waiver of the hearing procedures and waiver of any appeals under the policy.
 This administrative disposition shall be final and there shall be no subsequent proceedings regarding the charges.